 Marwes Homestay is located on its own small, private beach near the village of Marandan Weser.
 Marandan Weser is commonly called Yennyar, and it is one of the last villages in Raja Ampat in which all the homes are of traditional construction.

-Marwes Homestay’s bungalow is what we term ‘VIP’: It has an ensuite bathroom with a western style toilet.
+Marwes Homestay has one bungalow of the kind that we term ‘VIP’: It has an ensuite bathroom with a western style toilet.

 The bungalow sleeps two on a mattress on the floor.
 Bedding supplied includes includes sheets, pillows, bolsters and mosquito nets.

-Meals are served on the bungalow verandah, and free drinking water and tea and coffee making supplies are provided there for guests.
+Meals are served on the bungalow verandahs, and free drinking water and tea and coffee making supplies are provided for guests.

 Electricity at Marwes Homestay is supplied by a generator and is available from around sunset to midnight.
 There’s no phone signal or internet connection available in Yennyar.

 Yennyar village is a ten minute walk away.
 You will need to come fully stocked with all the consumeables you consider essential, as only very basic supplies can be purchased in Yennyar’s small home kiosks.